-I didn’t know what this was when I downloaded it.
+I didn’t know what this was when I

 I don’t even think I downloaded it.